-With its diverse culture, innovative technology, job opportunities and academic advancement, Germany is a top-choice destination for those seeking to settle abroad.
-The country has consistently been ranked the fifth most favored destination in the world and is a strong contender for higher education.
+With its diverse culture, innovative technology, job opportunities, and academic advancement, Germany is a top-choice destination for those seeking to settle abroad.
+The country has consistently been ranked the fifth most favoured destination in the world and is a strong contender for higher education.
 Therefore, a Permanent Residence or PR in Germany after study is most opted for, especially by students completing their Masters or PhD from a top-notch universities there.

-Table of Contents:
+Table of Contents